See a trading opportunity?

 - Lack of the decay associated with contango and backwardation

-If you want to trade the VXXB effectively, AvaTrade provides many advantages to boost trading success.
+If you want to trade the VXX effectively, AvaTrade provides many advantages to boost trading success.
 These include:

-- Innovative trading platforms allowing you to trade on desktop and on mobile trading
+- Innovative trading platforms for desktop and mobile trading apps

 - Direct access to a free demo trading account with $100,000 in virtual funds